nschorgh/MSIM/README.md

 ### Mars Thermal Model

-This thermal model solves the heat equation in the top few meters of the subsurface, using direct solar energy and atmospheric irradiance as energy input on the surface.
+This thermal model solves the heat equation in the top few meters of the subsurface, using direct solar energy and sky irradiance as energy input on the surface.
 It also includes CO<sub>2</sub> frost, and is used to calculate realistic surface temperatures on Mars.

 The solver for the one-dimensional heat equation is semi-implicit, which implies that the size of the time step is not limited by the spatial discretization, as it would be for simpler heat equation solvers.
 As a result, the model is ultra-fast.
+For example, `mars_thermal1d.f` takes 100 steps per sol and calculates temperatures for 10 Mars years, on the surface and at 80 depths, in 1.3 seconds.
+(As far as I am aware, this is still by far the fastest Mars thermal model available.)
 The finite-difference method is flux conservative even on an irregularly spaced vertical grid and the thermal properties of the soil can vary spatially and with time.

 The standard configuration is for a horizontal unobstructed surface, but planar slopes can also be modeled.
-The orbit of Mars can be the present-day orbit or a past configuration.
+The orbit of Mars can be for the present-day or the past.

 *Documentation: User Guide Part 1*